 Incidentally, a common challenge in personal development is that we must sometimes take a step backwards in order to take two steps forward.
 My attempt to raise my awareness of my TV viewing habits made both the TV shows and my meals more boring — a seemingly negative result.
 This is like being in an unfulfilling relationship where acknowledging how bad it is may initially make you feel even worse.
 But when there’s no path forward, that’s when we need to shift into reverse, admitting that our forward path is blocked and will not lead us to joy.
 Once we back out of the quagmire of stagnation, we can reassess the situation and explore another path where the long-term results look far more promising.

 After seeing that my TV habits were basically a dead-end in terms of their potential entertainment value, I decided to begin another 30-day TV fast, and after that I’ll assess if I want to drop TV for good.
 I started at the beginning of the month, so I’m more than halfway through it already.
 I’m still open to DVD rentals when there’s something I really want to see, but I’m not watching any broadcast shows.
-My only exception is that I’ll watch the episode of Criss Angel Mindfreak that includes my wife (we don’t know when it will be airing yet — the latest update was that they liked the footage so much they may turn that episode into a special; the downside is that this will likely delay its airing).

 I’ve noticed that without TV as my so-called entertainment, I feel a greater impulse to enjoy other forms of entertainment and especially to do more traveling.
 My wife and I went on vacation to Newport Beach last week, and I’m already wanting to take another trip.
 I’ll also be playing disc golf again later this week.
 I remember one of the other no-TV readers telling me that his family started spending a lot more time outdoors as well.